Edward Alexander Preble

 Edward Alexander Preble (June 11, 1871 – October 4, 1957) was an American naturalist and conservationist.
 Born in Somerville, Massachusetts, he is noted for work in studying birds and mammals of the Pacific Northwest.
 He also acted as an editor for nature magazines.

 In 1908, Preble published a report on the natural history of the Boreal forest of Canada.
 This monograph was based his two expeditions, in 1901 and again in 1903–04, with the U.S. Biological Survey.

-In 1925, Preble became a Consulting Naturalist for Nature.
-When he retired from government service, in 1935, he became one of the journal's Associate Editors—a position he held until his death on October 4, 1957.
+In 1925, Preble became a Consulting Naturalist for Nature Magazine.
+When he retired from government service, in 1935, he became one of the journal's associate editors—a position he held until his death on October 4, 1957.